UKPLab/sentence-transformers/docs/pretrained_models.md

 model = SentenceTransformer('model_name')
 ```

-Alternatively, you can download and unzip them from [here](https://public.ukp.informatik.tu-darmstadt.de/reimers/sentence-transformers/v0.2/).
+Alternatively, you can download and unzip them from [here](https://sbert.net/models).
+All models are also on the [HuggingFace model hub](https://huggingface.co/sentence-transformers).

-## Sentence Embedding Models
+## General Purpose Models

 The following models have been tuned to embed sentences and short paragraphs up to a length of 128 word pieces.
+The general purpose models are balanced across many tasks and domains.

-Use **paraphrase-mpnet-base-v2** for the best quality, and **paraphrase-MiniLM-L6-v2** if you want a quick model with high quality.
+Use **all-roberta-large-v1** and **all-mpnet-base-v1** for the best quality, and **all-MiniLM-L6-v1** if you want a quick model with high quality.

 <iframe src="../_static/html/models_en_sentence_embeddings.html" height="500" style="width:100%; border:none;" title="Iframe Example"></iframe>

-## Question-Answer Retrieval - MSMARCO
+## Semantic Search

 The following models were trained on [MSMARCO Passage Ranking](https://github.com/microsoft/MSMARCO-Passage-Ranking), a dataset with 500k real queries from Bing search.
 Given a search query, find the relevant passages.